prbpedro/securedjwtwebapi/README.md

 # ASPNetCore - WEB-API with authorization based on role provided throw a JWT token

-Through this tutorial you'll be able to create a aspnetcore 2.2 WEB-API that will provide two mrthods that returns the information of the identified user throw a JWT token if the user has certain access Roles also identified in the Token.
+Through this tutorial you'll be able to create an aspnetcore 2.2 WEB-API that will provide two methods that return the information of the identified user throw a JWT token if the user has certain access Roles also identified in the Token.

 Running this application requires that the date/time of the machine has the time value of Coordinate Universal Time (UTC).